 Are you planning to visit Barcelona?
-In this article, you will find information about the Barcelona Aquarium: from interesting facts to opening hours, entry fee and more.
+In this article, you will find useful information about the Barcelona Aquarium: from interesting facts to opening hours, entry fee and more.
+Note: This is not a sponsored article, it includes purely my personal experience.
+All photos were taken by me.

 Where is the Barcelona Aquarium?